About

 Tina Cartwright is a widely-published writer based in Naarm/Melbourne.
 Her work examines the commodification of identity, disconnection, the ethics of art, and money.

-Her writing is published in The Guardian, The Saturday Paper, The New York Times, Overland, SBS and The Victorian Writer, among others.
+Her writing has appeared in The Guardian, The Saturday Paper, The New York Times, Overland, la piccioletta barca (UK), and The Victorian Writer, among others.

 She holds a Graduate Diploma in Secondary Teaching (English and Spanish) and a Bachelor Of Arts in Linguistics from The University of Otago.
 In 2008 she was awarded a prestigious International Languages Abroad Scholarship in conjunction with the Ministerio de Ecucación, Formación Profesional y Deportes to teach English in Spain.
 In 2011 she studied